casoon/astro-v5-template/src/content/blog/first-post.md

 ---
-title: "Erster Blogpost"
+title: "first blog post"
 date: "2024-10-01"
 ---

-Willkommen zu meinem ersten Blogpost!
-Dies ist eine Einführung in Astro.js Version 5.x.
+Welcome to my first blog post!
+This is an introduction to Astro.js version 5.x.